ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-4.png" alt="linearly separable data">

-Similar to what we did in the file `getting_started.ini`, we need to define the configuration with the:
+Similar to what we did in the file `getting_started.ini`, we need to define the configuration with the following parameters:
 * bootstrap server
 * topic
 * username